You are here

 Effective Communication and Emotional Intelligence

 The previous session included discussion of office communication strategies, this session will focus more on individual communication styles including the role of verbal and non-verbal communication.
 It will include the elements that influence effective communication, including: trusted communication, active listening, recognizing bias, impact of gender issues, and dealing with diversity.
-Emotional Intelligence (EQ) is now considered as equally an important leadership trait as IQ.
+Emotional Intelligence or Emotional Quotient (EQ) is now considered as equally an important leadership trait as IQ.
 EQ refers to the ability to monitor one’s own and other’s emotions and to use this information to guide behavior.
 This session will look at the different attributes of EQ, why it is important and how to develop EQ.
 Case studies and practical examples will give conference attendees the opportunity to apply EQ principles in simulated workplace situations.

 Team Building and Leadership